 - d.
 Notifications of Individuals.
 When applicable state or federal law requires notification to individuals of a breach or unauthorized disclosure of their PII, the County will make the decision to either notify clients or have the Contractor give notice.
 If the Contractor shall give the notice, it would be subject to the following provisions: - i.
 If the cause of the breach is attributable to the Contractor or its subcontractors, agents or vendors, the Contractor shall pay any costs of such notifications, as well as any and all costs associated with the breach.
 If there are any questions as to whether the County or the Contractor is responsible for the breach, the County and the Contractor shall jointly determine responsibility for purposes of allocating the costs; - ii.
 All notifications (regardless of breach status) regarding the beneficiaries' PII shall comply with the requirements set forth in Section 1798.29 of the California Civil Code and Section 17932 of Title 42 of the United States Code, inclusive of its implementing regulations, including but not limited to the requirement that the notifications be made without reasonable delay and in no event, later than sixty (60) calendar days from discovery; - iii.
 The County has contractual requirement with the California Department of Social Services and California Department of Health Care Services to approve the time, manner and content of any such notifications and their review and approval shall be obtained before notifications are made.
 Therefore, the Contractor must provide the notifications to County to obtain review and approval prior to notifications are made.
 If notifications are distributed without State review and approval, secondary follow-up notifications may be required; and - iv.
 The County may elect to assume responsibility for such notification from the Contractor. - e.
 Responsibility for Reporting of Breaches when Required by State or Federal Law.
 If the cause of a breach is attributable to the Contractor or its agents, subcontractors or vendors, the Contractor is responsible for all required reporting of the breach.
 If the cause of the breach is attributable to the County, the County is responsible for all required reporting of the breach.
-When applicable law requires the breach be reported to a federal or state agency or that notice be given to media outlets, DHCS (Department of Health Care Services) and CDSS (California Department of Social Services) (if the breach involves MEDS or SSA data), then the Contractor shall coordinate with the County to ensure such reporting is in compliance with applicable law and to prevent duplicate reporting, and to jointly determine responsibility for purposes of allocating the costs of such reports, if any.
+When applicable law requires the breach be reported to a federal or state agency or that notice be given to media outlets, DHCS (Department of Health Care Services) and CDSS (California Department of Social Services) (if the breach involves MEDS or SSA data), then the Contractor shall coordinate with the County to ensure such reporting is in compliance with applicable law and to prevent duplicate reporting, and to jointly determine responsibility for purposes of allocating the costs of such reports, if any. - f.

-f.
 County Contact Information.
 The Contractor shall utilize the below contact information to direct all notifications of breach and security incidents to the County.
 The County reserves the right to make changes to the contact information by giving written notice to the Contractor.
 Said changes shall not require an amendment to this Agreement or any other agreement into which it is incorporated.

-Social Services Agency Contact County Privacy Officer County of Orange Social Services Agency Contracts Services 500 N. State College Linda Le, CHC, CHPC, CHP County of Orange OCIT - Enterprise Privacy & Cybersecurity Blvd, Suite 100 Orange, CA 92868 714-541-7785 Karen.Vu@ssa.ocgov.com 1055 N. Main St, 6th Floor Santa Ana, CA 92701 Email: privacyofficer@ocgov.com securityadmin@ocit.ocgov.com linda.le@ocit.ocgov.com
+Social Services Agency Contact County Privacy Officer County of Orange Linda Le, CHC, CHPC, CHP Social Services Agency County of Orange OCIT - Enterprise Privacy Contracts Services & Cybersecurity 500 N. State College Blvd., Suite 100 721 S. Parker Street, Suite 200 Orange, CA 92868 Orange, CA 92868 Telephone: (714) 541-7785 Telephone: (714) 834-4082 Karen.Vu@ssa.ocgov.com Email: linda.le@ocit.ocgov.com The preferred method of communication is email, when available.
+Do not include any Medi-Cal Pl/PII unless requested by County.